Appropedia/techdocs/github.md

 intended for techies working on Appropedia to take notes on what they've done, to make things easier for those who come after.

 This repo has been cloned on the VPS account, under doc/, using the HTTPS cloning method.

+### Configuration

+Whoever's mostly doing work on the VPS, you should set up the git config to use your name/email when committing.

+    git config --global user.name "Your Name"
+	git config --global user.email you@example.com

+(If multiple people are doing work around the same time, this will get messy, and a better solution will need to be found.
+But it'll work for now while there's just one person working here, i.e. me.)

-To update docs direct from the VPS:
+### To update docs direct from the VPS

     cd doc/
 	vi somefile.md